 We schedule fire drills every year in all our high-rises.
-Tenants in these buildings are required to take part in drills in keeping with regulations adopted by the municipal fire department and by the rental board's inspection department.
+Tenants in these buildings are required to take part in drills in keeping with regulations adopted by the municipal fire department and by the inspection department of the Régie du bâtiment.
 This simple exercise can save lives!